ekuester/SCMP-INS8060-NIBL-FloatingPoint-TinyBASIC-Interpreter/README.md

 ```
 To load an existing BASIC program from ancient times open the file in an editor, choose 'Edit' 'Select All' and 'Copy' to get the whole program into the clipboard.
 Start the desired BASIC and paste the content of the clipboard with Ctrl-Shift-V (console under Linux).
 The code will be accepted.</br>
 Since the emulator can generate snapshot files (s option), read that into page 1 (r option).
 At start NIBLFP will detect that there is still a program from earlier sessions.
 This will be a method to exchange BASIC programs from one computer to another.</br>
-For NIBL respective NIBLE a calendar program is included.
-NIBLFP enthusiasts use KALENDA.BAS for the same purpose.
+For NIBL respective NIBLE a calendar program in BASIC is included.
+NIBLFP enthusiasts use KALENDA.BAS (german) or CALENDA.BAS (english) for the same purpose.

 ### Tools
 The hardware built-in a 19" rack was lost but the program survived several moves as a hexdump listing in paper form.
 So own tools had to be written for the resurrection of the original, they are gathered in this folder.